eu-digital-identity-wallet/eudi-lib-ios-siop-openid4vp-swift/README.md

 ## Introduction

 OpenID4VP is a Protocol that enables the presentation of Verifiable Credentials.
-It is built on top of OAuth 2.0 and supports multiple credential formats, including W3C Verifiable Credentials Data Model, ISO mdoc, and AnonCreds.
+It is built on top of OAuth 2.0 and supports multiple credential formats.
 This protocol allows for simple, secure, and developer-friendly credential presentation and can be used to support credential presentation and the issuance of access tokens for access to APIs based on Verifiable Credentials in the wallet

 This is a swift library that supports [OpenId4VP](https://openid.net/specs/openid-4-verifiable-presentations-1_0.html) protocols.
 In particular, the library focus on the wallet's role using those two protocols with constraints included in ISO 23220-4 and ISO-18013-7.

-OpenID Connect for Verifiable Presentations (OIDC4VP) and Self-Issued OpenID Provider v2 (SIOP v2) are two specifications that have been approved as OpenID Implementer’s Drafts by the OpenID Foundation membership 1.
-SIOP v2 is an OpenID specification that allows end-users to act as their own OpenID Providers (OPs).
-Using Self-Issued OPs, end-users can authenticate themselves and present claims directly to a Relying Party (RP), typically a webapp, without involving a third-party Identity Provider 2.
-OIDC4VP enables the presentation of Verifiable Credentials using the OpenID Connect protocol.
+OpenID Connect for Verifiable Presentations (OIDC4VP) enables the presentation of Verifiable Credentials using the OpenID Connect protocol.

 ## Features